wys-is-wyg/pybash/n8n/N8N_SETUP.md

 ## Step 46: Configure Webhook for Manual Triggering

-1. Click on the **Webhook** node
+### Finding the Webhook Node

+After importing or creating the workflow, you'll see the workflow canvas with all the nodes:

+1. **In the workflow canvas** (the main editing area), you'll see a node labeled **"Webhook"** - this is the first node on the left side of the workflow
+2. **Click on the Webhook node** - it will be highlighted and show its configuration panel on the right side
-2. In the node settings, you'll see the webhook URL
+3. **In the node settings panel** (right side), you'll see the webhook URL displayed
-3. Note the URL format: `http://localhost:5678/webhook/run-pipeline`
+4. **Note the URL format**: `http://localhost:5678/webhook/run-pipeline` (or similar)
-4. For manual testing, you can also add a **Manual Trigger** node or use the webhook URL directly
+5. For manual testing, you can also add a **Manual Trigger** node or use the webhook URL directly

+**Tip:** If you don't see the Webhook node:

+- Make sure you've imported the workflow or created it manually
+- The Webhook node should be the leftmost node in the workflow
+- If using the imported workflow, it's the first node in the chain

 ### Alternative: Add Manual Trigger